Best Fireproof Safe for Cash and Documents

 • Some users reported issues with quality control and the locking mechanism

-It is one of the few domestic safes with a UL 2-hour rating and is the only one of the safes in this list that’s been tested to withstand fire after a 30-foot fall.
+It is one of the few domestic safes with a UL 2-hour rating and is the only one on this list tested to withstand fire after a 30-foot fall.

 The downsides?
 Well, aside from the price, this safe is heavy.
-At 246 pounds it’s not something you want to move often.
+At 246 pounds, it’s not something you want to move around often.
 There’s also no mention of it being waterproof, though, given the robust construction and fire protection, it’s likely to have a certain level of water resistance.

 • Excellent fire protection